milvus-io/milvus_cli/README.md

   Conducts a vector similarity search with an optional boolean expression as filter.

-  Example-1(import a csv file):
+  Example-1(import a CSV file):

       Collection name (car, test_collection): car

-      The vectors of search data(the length of data is number of query (nq), the dim of every vector in data must be equal to vector field’s of collection.
-You can also import a csv file with out headers): examples/import_csv/search_vectors.csv
+      The vectors of search data (the length of data is number of query (nq), the dim of every vector in data must be equal to vector field’s of collection.
+You can also import a CSV file without headers): examples/import_csv/search_vectors.csv

       The vector field used to search of collection (vector): vector